2019 SEC softball tournament

-The 2019 SEC softball tournament was be held at Davis Diamond on the campus of Texas A&M University in College Station, Texas, from May 8 through May 11, 2019.
+The 2019 SEC softball tournament was held at Davis Diamond on the campus of Texas A&M University in College Station, Texas, from May 8 through May 11, 2019.
 The tournament earns the Southeastern Conference's automatic bid to the 2019 NCAA Division I softball tournament.
 The Championship game, as well as the semifinals, was broadcast on ESPN2, while all other SEC tournament games were live on the SEC Network.